Broad River — Newberry County, South Carolina

 Reflections on the Broad River

-Contributor Teri Leigh Teed says of her photo above, “Storm clouds gathering over the Broad River seen from the bluff overlooking the former ferry crossing at Blair, SC, shortly before the Spring Equinox.”
+Contributor Teri Leigh Teed says of her photo below, “Storm clouds gathering over the Broad River seen from the bluff overlooking the former ferry crossing at Blair, SC, shortly before the Spring Equinox.”

 Broad River Info